Help us improve

 Coming from plan mode?
 TDD runs in normal mode, in a fresh conversation.
 If you were iterating on a plan-mode prompt generated by

-/optimus:brainstormor/optimus:jira, toggle plan mode off without approving (see$CLAUDE_PLUGIN_ROOT/references/skill-handoff.mdfor client-specific controls), let Claude append the "Refined plan" section to the design or JIRA doc, then start a fresh conversation before invoking this skill — TDD will auto-detect the updated doc.
+/optimus:brainstormor/optimus:jira, toggle plan mode off without approving (see$CLAUDE_PLUGIN_ROOT/references/skill-handoff.mdfor client-specific controls), let Claude append the "Refined plan" section to the spec or JIRA doc, then start a fresh conversation before invoking this skill — TDD will auto-detect the updated doc.

 Read $CLAUDE_PLUGIN_ROOT/skills/init/references/multi-repo-detection.md for workspace detection.
 If a multi-repo workspace is detected, process each repo independently: run Steps 1–9 inside the repo the user is targeting.
 If ambiguous, ask which repo.